 Brittleness is generally not considered an advantageous property in materials.
 Unlike ductility, brittleness often leads to sudden and catastrophic failures without warning.
 However, in some specific applications, brittle materials can offer certain advantages:

-5. Glass, though brittle, is transparent, making it valuable for windows, optical lenses, and display screens.
+- Glass, while brittle, is also optically transparent, which makes it valuable for use in windows, optical lenses, and display screens.

 What Are the Disadvantages of Brittleness?